 Australian rules football has conceived many famous names, since its inception in the 1880s.
 From Adelaide Football Club members to Western Bulldogs players, many have left a lasting mark on the Aussies.
 The players who made the most significant impact, and made the game what it is today, are those from the early days of the sport.
 Among them is the father of Australian rules football.
+If you love football as much as we do, you may like also this website: Euro 2021 with Unibet.

 Henry Colden Antill Harrison